 Before submitting a complaint be sure to read General Statute 89D-13 Exemptions to make sure you understand what constitutes unlicensed practice or advertising.

-If you would prefer not to file a complaint online, please click here to complete a hard-copy .pdf of the complaint form, which you may then mail, email or fax to the Board office.
+If you would prefer to mail a complaint, please click here to complete a hard-copy PDF of the complaint form, which you may then mail, email or fax to the Board office.
 Please be as detailed and specific as possible when submitting a complaint.
 Site addresses of work in progress is extremely helpful to our investigators.
 Attach any documentation, pictures or evidence that might substantiate the complaint.
 Once the complaint is closed the complainant will receive correspondence from the Board with the results of the case.

 *Complaint details are a matter of public record once a case has been investigated and closed.
 Anyone, including the licensee, can request this information.

 Per 21 NCAC 28B .0701 Complaints; Investigations the Board does not accept anonymous complaints.

 Complaint Processing Procedure

 There are three types of complaints that the Board typically receives; advertising, unlicensed practice or a combination of the two, and minimum standards.
 There are differences in the way each of the complaint types are processed.

 Advertising/Unlicensed Contractor: If it appears that the individual or company is advertising as a landscape contractor in violation of N.C.
 Gen. Stat.89D, the Board will notify the individual or company of its position and depending on the facts of the case, may seek an injunction in Superior Court.
 An injunction is a court order instructing the individual or company to cease the activity complained about.
 If the activity continues after an injunction is issued, the Board may pursue a contempt action.
 If an order of contempt is issued, the individual against who the order is issued may be required to go to jail.